Ok, I know the title of this blog post is a little… rude? #isntitironicdontchathink. This has been on my mind for a while now, just let me explain…

 Isn’t it interesting how things evolve?
 Especially in the world of communication.
 Here’s my quick perspective on the communication evolution.

 The Communication Evolution

 Before there was a solid written language, communicating with people would have required us to physically be present in order to convey a message.
-I would imagine that this caused one of two things to happen, either you saved the most important messages for that time you saw your friends, or when you saw your friends you were so excited so you would talk and talk and talk until you couldn’t talk anymore because you had no idea when would be the next time you saw them.
+I would imagine that this caused one of two things to happen, either you saved the most important messages for that time you saw your friends, or when you saw your friends you were so excited that you would talk and talk and talk until you couldn’t talk anymore because you had no idea when would be the next time you saw them.
 Rough life.

 Then comes written communication, and what an improvement it was.
 Now you could tie a note to a rock and throw it over to your friend.
 I’m sure this saved countless hours of travel.

 After that we were lucky enough to get the telegraph!
 What a time that would have been to experience.
 Instant messaging at it’s finest.